Alex Cole-Hamilton: Personal life

-Cole-Hamilton is married to Gillian, a teacher and Liberal Democrat candidate.
-They have three children.
+Cole-Hamilton is married to his wife, Gillian, a primary school teacher and Liberal Democrat candidate.
+They live in Blackhall, Edinburgh and have three children.
 In 2019, he resuscitated his daughter after she swallowed a 50c Euro coin.
 He used the publicity around this to raise awareness of the importance of infant first aid and organised several first aid training events in his constituency.

 His relative John Cole-Hamilton was Provost of Kilwinning from 1940 until 1947, Deputy Lord Lieutenant for the County of Ayr in 1951, and Chairman of the Central Ayrshire Conservative Party when that constituency was formed, and Richard Cole-Hamilton, former chief executive of the Clydesdale Bank.